New propulsion systems: Hydrogen is the future

 Barnaby Law, Chief Engineer Flying Fuel Cell at MTU, is confident that it’s possible to keep the highly ambitious development schedule on track.
 As fuel-cell technology has matured, driven primarily by the automotive industry, the power-to-weight ratio has improved steadily over the past ten years; at the same time, wider supplier chains have been established.
 “Overall, that’s a great basis to start further developing the technology for aerospace applications,” he says.
 Because fuel cells need to be made even more powerful if they are to become the primary propulsion system for aircraft carrying a larger number of passengers and flying over a certain range.
 Law believes there is no need to fear insurmountable obstacles: “Given that weight reduction is inherently more important in aviation than in the automotive industry, we already know some viable approaches to start optimizing fuel cells,” the fuel-cell specialist says.

 Using lighter high-tech materials such as titanium, which is widely used in aviation, helps save weight for instance.
 It would also be feasible to use the expensive but performance-enhancing catalyst material platinum, even if this would slightly increase the load.
-But even with the additional costs this involves, the fuel cell is still relatively inexpensive compared to other climate-friendly solutions, and the huge advantage of this technology is that it really is emissions-free, Law explains.
+But even with the additional costs this involves, the fuel cell is still relatively inexpensive compared to other climate-friendly solutions, Law explains.
 However, additional technologies are required to enable passenger aircraft powered by fuel cells to fly—first and foremost, the fueling system.
 Because hydrogen gas occupies such a large volume, even when stored in pressure tanks, aviation applications will use liquid hydrogen cooled to minus 253 degrees Celsius.
 “You can imagine the tank like a large vacuum flask,” Law says.

 Flying Fuel Cell: MTU specialist Barnaby Law, Chief Engineer Flying Fuel Cell, explains the advantages of the fuel cell.